IsRusi/Game_Life_Project/README.md

 # Game_Life_Project
-#it is us first project for University conference
+it is us first project for University conference.
+The project was made by IsRusi,3JLOYBOJLK,glebas52